CLATSKANIE CHESS CLUB

 Strike 3: Expulsion.

-Our meetings are open to anyone interested in chess.
+Our regular meetings are open to anyone interested in chess.
 Players can drop in for a quick game or stay the entire time.
 The focus is on fun and play.
-For those interested in a challenge, we work on tactics and have an interactive training session during the last half hour of our meetings.
-On request, worksheets & puzzles are available to take home for additional practice.
+For those interested in a challenge, you can attend the advanced chess class, which is open to squire level and above.

 ETIQUETTE